-As of January 1, 2016 (the most recent date for which data exists), 787,375 Texans who were diagnosed with cancer in the previous 21 years were alive.
+An estimated 824,631 Texans are cancer survivors (Texans diagnosed with cancer between 1995-2016 who were alive as of January 1, 2017).
 Some of these individuals were cancer free, while others may have been receiving ongoing treatment.
 The cancer sites with the highest number of survivors in Texas are female breast, prostate, colorectal, thyroid, non-Hodgkin's lymphoma, melanoma, and kidney.
 Prostate and female breast cancers constitute about 40 percent of the cancer survivor population.